nmsmith/Astral-ts/README.md

-This project uses Pug syntax to define DOM trees (rather than HTML).
+This project uses Pug syntax for HTML templates, and SASS for CSS.

-Pug can be installed via NPM:
-> npm install -g pug
+The compilers for both of these tools are installed as an NPM development dependency.

 An introduction to Pug syntax can be found here: https://codeburst.io/getting-started-with-pug-template-engine-e49cfa291e33

-To set up live reloading (including running Pug):
+To set up live reloading (including running Pug & SASS):
 > pip install livereload

 Then run the reload script: